tribal-finance/protocol/README.md

 ## Contracts description (mentioned in the order of their deployment):
 - `contracts/authority` - authority smart contract containing whitelists of admins, lenders and borrowers.
-- `contracts/staking` - TRIBL token staking smart contract (stake TRIBL, get USDC).
+- `contracts/staking` - PLATFORM token staking smart contract (stake PLATFORM, get USDC).
 - `contracts/fee_sharing` - A contract that shares fees earned by the pool between staking and the foundation.
 - `contracts/vaults` - ERC-4626 vault for lending pool tranches.
 - `contracts/pool` - MAIN lending pool contract.
 Deploys logic of the pool.